-A vintage turntable can be a beautiful, great-sounding centerpiece or an expensive paperweight.
+A vintage turntable can be a beautiful, great-sounding centerpiece, or it can be an expensive paperweight.
 The difference is what you check before handing over money.
-Older decks were often built to last, but decades of use, dried grease, and perished rubber can hide behind a clean exterior.
+Older decks were often built to last, but decades of use, dried grease, and perished rubber hide behind a clean exterior more often than sellers admit.

 Power it on and listen.
 The platter should reach speed quickly and hold it steadily.
-On belt-drive decks, an old belt stretches and slips, causing wobbly pitch, but a belt is a cheap fix if replacements exist for that model.
-On idler-drive and direct-drive units, listen for grinding or rumble that signals worn bearings, which are far costlier to repair.
+On belt-drive decks, an old belt stretches and slips, which causes wobbly pitch — a cheap fix if a replacement belt still exists for that model.
+On idler-drive and direct-drive units, listen for grinding or rumble that signals worn bearings, and those cost far more to repair.

-Lift the tonearm gently; it should move freely without grinding or stiffness in its bearings.
+Lift the tonearm gently.
+It should move freely, with no grinding or stiffness in the bearings.
 Examine the stylus under magnification, because a worn or chipped tip will damage records.
-Confirm that a replacement stylus or cartridge is still manufactured for that model, since obscure vintage cartridges can be impossible to source.
+Confirm that a replacement stylus or cartridge is still manufactured for that model.
+Obscure vintage cartridges can be nearly impossible to source once they go out of production.

-If the deck has a built-in phono stage or amplifier, old capacitors can hum or fail.
-Listen for buzzing through the speakers and scratchy volume controls, which indicate dirty or aging parts.
-Switches and the speed selector should feel solid, not vague.
+If the deck has a built-in phono stage or amplifier, old capacitors can hum or fail outright.
+Listen for buzzing through the speakers and scratchy volume controls, both signs of dirty or aging parts.
+Switches and the speed selector should feel solid, not vague or loose under your fingers.

 | Issue | Severity | Notes |